heylightning/add-binary/README.md

 * Clone the repository using this command: ` git clone git@github.com:heylightning/add-binary.git `
 * Run **main.py** using this command: ` python main.py `

+*Note: These requirements are staged for version 1.0.0*

 ### License

 MIT License